ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingremovingservers.md

 * vSAN storage requires at least 4 ESXi servers.
 * Before you remove ESXi servers with the F5 or FortiGate Virtual Appliance service installed, you must migrate the F5 BIG-IP and FortiGate VMs to a different ESXi server than the one that is hosting the VMs.
 * Before you remove ESXi servers with the IBM Spectrum Protect&trade; Plus service installed, ensure that there are no active (failed or in progress) backup or restore operations because these active operations might prevent the ESXi servers to be removed.
 * When you remove ESXi servers, the servers are placed in maintenance mode, and after that, all the virtual machines (VMs) running on the servers are migrated before they are removed from vCenter Server.
 For maximum of control over the relocation of VMs, it is recommended that you place the ESXi servers to be removed in maintenance mode and migrate the VMs running on them manually using the VMware vSphere Web Client.
-After that, remove the ESXi servers using the {{site.data.keyword.vmwaresolutions_short}} console.
+After that, remove the ESXi servers by using the {{site.data.keyword.vmwaresolutions_short}} console.

 ## Procedure to remove ESXi servers
 {: #vc_hybrid_addingremovingservers-removing-procedure}